yoav1131/Deep-Unfolded-D-ADMM/README.md

 ## Distributed LASSO Problem
 The link to the data for the distributed LASSO problem: https://drive.google.com/drive/folders/1fbPHrS1ICw4bvawPwJJNCiqBUjdLrDx2?usp=sharing

-The folder contains four directories for different SNR values, in each directory there are data.npy and labels.npy files.
+The folder contains four directories for different SNR values {-2, 0, 2, 4}, in each directory there are data.npy and labels.npy files.

 When you load the data set allow_pockle=True.